ivy-llc/ivy/docs/partial_source/why_ivy.rst

 Ivy's strength arises when we want to maximize the usability of our code.

-With deep learning and gradient-based optimization increasingly finding their way into all kinds of different fields, let's suppose you need to implement a set of functions in one of these fields for your own DL project.
+With machine learning and gradient-based optimization increasingly finding their way into all kinds of different fields, let's suppose you need to implement a set of functions in one of these fields for your own DL project.

 The topic could be anything, such as bayesian inference, medical imaging, fluid mechanics, particle physcis, economics etc.